 Horse Racing RPR

-Many horse racing punters debate is Racing Post RPR ratings the best metric when studying the horse racing form for tipping horses.
+Many horse racing punters debate whether the Racing Post RPR ratings are the best metric when studying horse racing form or whether the top speed ratings or official ratings are the best ways to judge a horse’s performance.

-The Horse Racing RPR is a ranking scoring guide to help bettors evaluate their choice of value bets and make an informed decision.
+The Horse Racing RPR is a ranking scoring guide to help bettors evaluate their choice bets and make an informed decision.
 It is different from the OR, or the Official Rating.

-In our Horse Racing RPR rating guide, we provide you with all the information needed to understand what RPR means and how it is different to other metrics.
+In our Horse Racing RPR rating guide, we provide you with all the information needed to understand what RPR means and how it is different from other metrics.

 The acronym RPR in horse racing stands for Racing Post Rating.

-The RPR (Racing Post Rating) is the rating of horses by the private handicapper of the Racing Post.
+The RPR (Racing Post Rating) is the rating of horses by the independent and private handicapper of the Racing Post newspaper.

 The Racing Post Rating is adjusted depending on the weight of the horse.